Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 For advanced options or settings, it is recommended that you seek out the developing party for your email client of choice.

-The articles listed below are for common email clients that are used with HostGator email accounts and are considered general instructions.
+The articles listed below are for common email clients used with HostGator email accounts and are considered general instructions.
 If you seek to set up advanced settings, please confer with the developer of your particular email client or your site developer for assistance.

 - Apple iPhone Email Setup